dansantinojones/penalty-shootout/README.md

 Penalty Shootout is a game of chance created to provide entertainment for football fans.
 The art style is retro arcade to provide a nostalgic feel to old school gaming whislt keeping the concept simple and easy to play.

+Here is a link to the live website: [https://dansantinojones.github.io/penalty-shootout/](https://dansantinojones.github.io/penalty-shootout/)

 ## Business Goals
 * Provide entertainment to online users through a game of chance.
 * Create a game that is easy to play and understand.